Skip Ribbon Commands

 • Include the ability to verify data associated with scope 3 emissions commitments, emissions intensity commitments, and international commitments and activities.

-• Recognise Large-scale generation certificate (LGC) surrenders as part of jurisdictional renewable energy targets in the calculation of progress on renewable electricity commitments.
+• Recognise large-scale generation certificate surrenders as part of jurisdictional renewable energy targets in the calculation of progress on renewable electricity commitments.

 • Publish more detail about carbon units.